000

 In recent years, the marketing industry has undergone significant changes driven by privacy concerns, changing regulations, and evolving customer expectations.

-With major browsers like Chrome phasing out cookies (and having a spicy discovery that incognito does nothing), marketers now need a new strategy to collect data and maintain personalization.
+With major browsers phasing out cookies, marketers need new strategies to collect data and maintain personalization.

 What is Zero-Party Data?

 Zero-party data refers to information that customers willingly and proactively share with a brand.
-Unlike first-party data — such as purchase history or behavioral data gathered from website activity — zero-party data is intentionally given by the user, often in exchange for a more personalized experience.
+Unlike first-party data, such as purchase history or behavioral data from website activity, zero-party data is intentionally given by the user, often in exchange for a more personalized experience.

 Examples of Zero-Party Data: